-For persons under the age of 70 years there is a prescription charge of €1.50 for each item, up to a maximum of €15 per month, for each person or family.
+If you are under the age of 70 years, there is a prescription charge of €1.50 for each item.
+This is up to a maximum of €15 per month, for each person or family.

 We give refunds every 6 months to those who have paid over the monthly limit.

 To avoid paying charges above the monthly limit you should register for a family certificate and give this to your pharmacist.